• Duration18 Days

 • You may not find ATMs beyond Namche Bazar, so withdraw enough cash to use further on the trail.

-• Do know that you may have to pay a few extra bucks to use services like WiFi, hot shower, and charging booth at some places.
+• Do know that you may have to pay a few extra bucks to use services like WiFi, hot showers, and charging booths at some places.

-• Carry a Nepali SIM card to use cellular data on the way (network may not be stable all the time).
+• Carry a Nepali SIM card to use cellular data on the way (the network may not be stable all the time).

 • Carry extra batteries or a solar charger.